310mc/https-310mc.github.io-tl/source/_posts/feature_scout/me_the_sea_and_everyone_with_me.md

 anzu-san, what’s wrong?

-i look like i’m in a good mood? you’re right~ i’m so glad that everyone is having fun with what i’ve prepared for them.
+i look like i am in a [good mood]? you are right~ i am so glad that everyone is having fun with what i have prepared for them.

-thank you very much for helping me out with this.
+thank you very much for [helping] me out with this.

-it was a lot of fun drawing so many marine animals and making those fishing rods…♪
+it was a lot of fun [drawing] so many [marine animals] and making those [fishing rods]…♪

-so as repayment, i’d like to give you this fishing rod.
+so as [repayment], i would like to give you this [fishing rod].

-…you don’t recall making this one? of course not, i’m the one who made it, after all~♪
+…you do not [recall] making this one? of course not, i am the one who made [it], after all~♪
 {% endbubble %}

 {% bubble Chiaki %}